gloomyrobbie/IBM-Capstone/README.md

 # IBM-Capstone
-All documents included in Task 1
+All documents included in Capstone Project file